 Make sure your tether is straight: When you are getting your harness on and connecting your tether in the attic room, make sure your tether is straight.
 If not, you will have a twist in it and this will make it hard to lead the tether during the tour.

-Bring a long camera strap: If you want to take pictures from the roof top, you will have to secure your camera to your body.
-This means you need a long, cross body type strap.
+Bring along a camera strap: If you want to take pictures from the rooftop, you will have to secure your camera to your body.
+This means you need a long, cross-body type strap.
 Yes, even for your point and shoot.
 They do not allow wrist straps.
 They do provide cell phone pouches with a neck strap so you can bring your phone if you like.

 Wear long sleeves and long pants: Even at the height of summer, Stockholm brings a cool wind.
 When you get up above the city, there are no obstructions and the wind will be howling at you.
 Be prepared for this by dressing in long pants and bringing a long sleeve shirt.

 Above all, enjoy the experience, it’s a spectacular one.

 Looking for a Place to Stay in Stockholm?

 We can recommend the Hotel Birger Jarl as the perfect base during your stay in Stockholm.
 The hotel is located just a 3-minute walk to the closest metro station that will connect you with the whole of Stockholm.
 Hotel Birger Jarl offers modern rooms with free WIFI and a large breakfast buffet with loads of selections.
 Amenities of the hotel include a restaurant with floor-to-ceiling windows, a lobby bar with a fireplace and a fitness center.
 Check reviews and prices at Hotel Birger Jarl to plan your stay in Stockholm.

 Wonder how much it cost to visit Stockholm, Sweden.
 Check out, Stockholm in the Summer on a Strong U.S. Dollar.